 - Internet regulation in China (threat & opportunity)

-Facebook Inc. has the opportunity to innovate new products and introduce these products worldwide, while expecting improving legal protection, based on improving patent laws around the world.
-In addition, the company can benefit from the increasing coverage of free Wi-Fi by expanding its social media reach in many areas worldwide.
+Facebook has the opportunity to innovate and introduce new products, with the expectation of legal protection based on improving patent laws around the world.
+In addition, this PESTEL analysis points to the increasing coverage of free Wi-Fi as a beneficial trend.
+For example, based on this external factor, Meta can expand its social media reach in more areas worldwide.
 However, Facebook suffers from its ban in China.
 Nonetheless, the firm has the opportunity to adjust its services and negotiate with the Chinese government to gain access to the country’s online social networking market.
-This element of the PESTEL/PESTLE Analysis shows that legal external factors mainly provide opportunities that Facebook Inc. could take to expand its operations and market reach.
+Regulation of online data collection, sharing, and processing continues to increase.
+In the PESTLE analysis model, this external factor threatens Meta and the online display advertising industry.
+Overall, this element of the PESTEL analysis shows that legal factors mainly provide opportunities that Facebook can take to expand its operations and market reach.